jogeshwar01/vercel-base/README.md

 6. To delete aws configuration remove `~/.aws/credentials` along with `~/.aws/config`

 7. Run the 4 push commands given on `AWS ECR` (make sure to have docker desktop logged in for this).
    Workaround - create docker-compose and build an image through it.
 Can skip 2nd step in ECR in that case.
+To build an image via docker-compose - run `docker compose -f docker-compose-build.yml build`.
+Do not use docker-compose up as we don't want to execute the ENTRYPOINT instruction.

 8. Go to `ECS`, create a cluster.
 To test, run a new task in cluster with desired image.
 Use `AWS Fargate` (serverless) option.